 For a more medical term, we call it a sympathetic response.
-In severely brain injured individuals, patients don’t have the ability to calm down the sympathetic response.
+In severely brain-injured individuals, patients can’t calm down the sympathetic response.
 The trauma is a stimulus for a sympathetic surge needed rapidly to compensate for the effects of the injury.
-Unfortunately, because the brain itself is injured, it difficult for the person to inhibit this sympathetic surge, often called paroxysmal sympathetic hyperactivity (PSH).
+Unfortunately, because the brain itself is injured, it is difficult for the person to inhibit this sympathetic surge, often called paroxysmal sympathetic hyperactivity (PSH).

 PSH (also called neurostorming) is often experienced by patients in the earlier phases of their recovery.
-For some patients it may only last a couple of hours or a few days, but for others it could occur off and on for months.
-The severity and length of time of PSH is often consistent with the severity of the brain injury and is often experienced when patients are in the “Disorder of Consciousness” stages of recovery.
+For some patients, it may only last a couple of hours or a few days, but for others, it could occur off and on for months.
+The severity and length of time of PSH are often consistent with the severity of the injury and are often experienced when patients are in the “Disorder of Consciousness” stages of brain injury recovery.
 Some patients may also continue to experience it in the early phases of their delirium as they become more consistently conscious.
-While this response is experienced more frequently in children than adults, it remains common in adults with severe brain injury
+While this response is experienced more frequently in children than adults, it remains common in adults with severe brain injury.

 Nexus Children’s Hospital Physical Medicine and Rehabilitation Director, Courtney Toomey, M.D., explains PSH.